tsohil/jQuery-Form-Validator/README.md

-**jQuery Form Validator** is a feature rich jQuery plugin that makes it easy to validate user input in HTML forsm while keeping the HTML code clean from javascript logic.
-Even though the plugin has **a wide range of validation functions** it's designed to consume as little bandwidth as possible (which makes it very suitable for **mobile websites**).
+**jQuery Form Validator** is a feature rich jQuery plugin that makes it easy to validate user input in HTML forms while keeping your markup clean from javascript code.
+Even though this plugin has **a wide range of validation functions** it's designed to require as little bandwidth as possible (which makes it very suitable for **mobile websites**).
 This is achieved by grouping together validation functions in "modules", making it possible for the programmer to load **only those functions that's needed** to validate a particular form.